Semantic-driven Colorization: Experiments

-\textbf{Color/semantic correction.} The coarse semantic map from Semantic Segmentation usually causes the color inconsistency in an object.
-Our colorization system allows the user to correct the semantic faults by using strokes.
-Figure \ref{fig_correction} shows our model performance in color correction.
-Moreover, the color pixels around the fixed semantic region can be adapted when the user manipulates the semantic map.
+The coarse semantic map from Semantic Segmentation usually causes color inconsistency.
+By simulating the human-like action in coloring, our colorization system allows users to correct the semantic faults of the segmentation model by using strokes.
+As a result, by correcting the semantic map, the color bleeding on the "\textit{grass}", "\textit{bridge}", and "\textit{bear}" is eliminated, as shown Figure \ref{fig:correction}.